krist00fer/tessel-azure-labs/labs/mobile-services/README.md

 *Tip: You can always add --help to azure-cli commands in order to get help*

-Briefly make yourself familiar with the help page and then run the following command to get a list of locations where Mobile Serivces currently is available:
+Briefly make yourself familiar with the help page and then run the following command to get a list of locations where Mobile Services currently is available:

 	azure mobile locations

- Execute the following commande where you replace [servicename] [sqlAdminUsername] and [sqlAdminPassword] with values that you decide for yourself.
-Servicename must be globaly unique so make sure you come up with something unique and feel free to use another location if that takes you closer to your end users.
+ Execute the following command where you replace [servicename] [sqlAdminUsername] and [sqlAdminPassword] with values that you decide for yourself.
+Servicename must be globally unique so make sure you come up with something unique and feel free to use another location if that takes you closer to your end users.

 	azure mobile create [servicename] [sqlAdminUsername] [sqlAdminPassword] --location 'North Europe'

 This will create your own instance of Azure Mobile Services in the datacenter of your choice.
-By default, if you don't specify anything else, we also tell Azure Mobile Serivces to build the service using JavaScript/Node.js and that fit us just fine since the Tessel is programmed using JavaScript.
+By default, if you don't specify anything else, we also tell Azure Mobile Services to build the service using JavaScript/Node.js and that fit us just fine since the Tessel is programmed using JavaScript.
 Make sure you remember your servicename, sqladminusername, sqladminpassword and your location for future use.

 Let's create a really simple REST API named "random" that responds with a random number whenever you GET data from the corresponding URL.
 The following commands creates and updates the permissions for our service.

 	azure mobile api create --help
 	azure mobile api create [servicename] random --permissions get=public

 This creates a placeholder for us to upload/write our own JavaScript/Node.js code.
-By setting the --permissions flag to get=public, we open up the service for beeing accessed without any authentication using the HTTP GET Verb.
+By setting the --permissions flag to get=public, we open up the service for being accessed without any authentication using the HTTP GET Verb.

 For this lab, we have provided you with a simple implementation of the random service so you don't even have to write that one on your own.
 Have a look at the file [api/random.js](api/random.js) and familiarize yourself with what it does.